 Independent Electricity System Operator (IESO) purchases the entire power generated under a 20-year power purchase agreement (PPA).

 Turbine foundations and the collector substation were erected by August 2015.
 The turbines were delivered between May and September 2015.
-The installation of turbines and the underground collection cables were completed by October 2015.
+The installation of turbines and underground collection cables were completed by October 2015.

 In October 2014, the Armow wind project secured C$580m (approximately $517m) in construction and term loan financing from ten financial institutions.